 Electricity is particles in motion—a flow of electrons from one place to another that keeps air conditioners cooling, heaters heating, lights illuminating, computers computing, and all manner of motors humming.
-For much of the world, electricity powers the realities of daily life, yet 840 million people still lack access to electricity.
+For much of the world, electricity powers the realities of daily life, and the electricity sector contributes 25 percent of total anthropogenic greenhouse gas emissions.
+Yet 770 million people still lack access to electricity.

-Since the emergence of electrical systems in the late 1800s, society has created most of its electricity by using fossil fuels.
+Since the emergence of electrical systems in the late 1800s, society has met most of its electricity generation needs with fossil fuels.
 The process?
 Burn coal, oil, or gas.
 Heat water to create steam.
-Steam turns a turbine.
-Turbine rotates a generator to get electrons moving.
-The locked-up energy of long-buried plants and animals is transmuted into electricity, as carbon dioxide spills into the atmosphere as a byproduct.
-Today, electricity production gives rise to 25% of heat-trapping emissions globally.
+Use the steam to turn a turbine that rotates a generator to get electrons moving.
+Today, electricity production gives rise to 25 percent of heat-trapping emissions globally.

-These questions are critical for addressing emissions, especially given the current push to “electrify everything,” from cars to home heating, needing clean power on which to run.
-A mosaic of solutions is required, centered around electricity efficiency, production, and a more robust electrical system.
+These questions are critical for addressing emissions, especially given the current push to “electrify everything,” from cars to home heating.
+We need a mosaic of solutions, centered around electricity efficiency, production, and a more robust electrical system.

 Electricity efficiency solutions include technologies and practices that reduce demand for electricity generation, literally lightening the load.
-The two biggest end-users of electricity are buildings and industry, in roughly equal measure.
-While a home or factory may be the location of efficiency measures, these emissions get counted at the power plant where they are created or avoided, as part of the electricity sector.
-(See further exploration of buildings and industry below.)
+The two biggest end users of electricity are buildings and industry, in roughly equal measure.
+While a home or factory may be the location of efficiency measures, these emissions get counted at the power plant where they are created or avoided as part of the electricity sector.

 Improve the System

 To enable the transition to renewable electricity production and use, the broader electricity system also needs to evolve and upgrade.
 Flexible grids for transmission and effective energy storage make it possible to better balance electricity supply with demand.